narkisr/jps-stat/README.md

 Inspired by [jps_stat](https://github.com/amarjeetanandsingh/jps_stat)

-This only supports Ubuntu at the moment, if you wish to add support to your OS please submit a PR.
+This tool currently only supports Ubuntu at the moment, if you wish to add support to your OS please submit a PR.

 # Usage